tilt-dev/tilt.build/docs/choosing_clusters.md

 ### Cons

 - The VM makes everything much slower, both at start-time and run-time
+- We often see engineers struggle to set it up the first time, getting lost in a maze of VM drivers that they're unfamiliar with
 - You usually want to shutdown minikube when you're finished

 ---